Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras

 If the algebra $\alg A$ is minimal Taylor we can stop the proof here, because we have already obtained the subpower $B(x_1) \vee B(x_2) \vee B(x_3)$ (see Theorem~\ref{thm:bin_abs}).
 For general Taylor algebras, we can by induction obtain the subpower $B(x_1) \vee B(x_2) \vee \dots \vee B(x_n)$ for every $n$, in a completely analogous way. \end{proof}

 Theorem~\ref{thm:abs_stable} is a simple consequence of the results proved so far.

 \AbsIsStable*

-\begin{proof} That absorbing sets are stable under semilattice and abelian edges and that (a) implies (b) follows from Lemma~\ref{lem:absorption_implies_stable}.
+\begin{proof} \hypertarget{ProofThm521}{} That absorbing sets are stable under semilattice and abelian edges and that (a) implies~(b) follow from Lemma~\ref{lem:absorption_implies_stable}.
 That (b) implies (a) follows from Theorem~\ref{thm:real_abs_stable}.
-Indeed, if $\{b\}$ does not absorb $\alg A$ then we take a minimal subalgebra $\alg B$ of $\alg A$ such that $\{b\}$ does not absorb $\alg B$ and apply the theorem.
+Indeed, if $\{b\}$ does not absorb $\alg A$ then we take a minimal subalgebra $\alg B$ of $\alg A$ such that $b \in B$ and $\{b\}$ does not absorb $\alg B$, and apply the theorem.
 Either $\alg B$ has a nontrivial abelian quotient, in which case $\{b\}$ is not stable under abelian edges, or $\alg B$ has a nonempty projective subuniverse $C$ that does not contain $b$.
-In the latter case there exists a minimal semilattice edge $(b,c)$ with $c \in C$ (by Proposition~\ref{prop:inside_abs}) and so $\{b\}$ is not s-closed; in particular, it is not stable under semilattice edges. \end{proof}
+In the latter case $C \abs_2 \alg A$ by Proposition~\ref{prop:projective-implies-binabs} and there exists a (minimal) semilattice edge $(b,c)$ with $c \in C$ by Proposition~\ref{prop:inside_abs}, therefore $\{b\}$ is not stable under semilattice edges. \end{proof}

 The ``unified operations'' theorem, Theorem~\ref{thm:unifiededges}, is a simple consequence of the results proved so far as well.
 The following proposition implies a refined version discussed in Subsection~\ref{subsec:abs_vs_edges}.